jenstubbs/Microservices/Lab3.md

 ### Step 2
 <img width="816" height="50" alt="Screenshot 2026-02-11 at 8 56 17 PM" src="https://github.com/user-attachments/assets/85cb16b7-0a63-4bde-8bec-d056ec863a6a" />

+- Shows the deployment status

 ###  Step 3
 <img width="807" height="49" alt="Screenshot 2026-02-11 at 8 56 41 PM" src="https://github.com/user-attachments/assets/6a0ab61e-5bc6-4d37-a4ec-f3692539121a" />

+- Shows ReplicaSets for the products app.

 ### Step 4
 <img width="849" height="89" alt="Screenshot 2026-02-11 at 8 57 10 PM" src="https://github.com/user-attachments/assets/09eb41b0-ff1b-46e9-8901-404c7a79b884" />

+- This lists pods with custom columns showing name, status, IP, and node.

 ### Step 5
 <img width="912" height="33" alt="Screenshot 2026-02-11 at 8 58 59 PM" src="https://github.com/user-attachments/assets/9b2ba07d-b800-48f3-8686-0d55a7fcc53c" />
 <img width="845" height="91" alt="Screenshot 2026-02-11 at 8 59 35 PM" src="https://github.com/user-attachments/assets/7c698194-8034-4b01-a1db-87255be313d3" />

+- The first command deletes a pod, which Kubernetes will the automatically recreate it.
+The second command shows the status of the pods after deleting one, and the one Kubernete recreated.

 ### Step 6
 #### A.